-The Group is exposed to underwriting risks in its businesses, including mortality risk, longevity risk, morbidity risk, policyholder-behavior risk, and expense risk due to the nature of its subsidiaries.
+The Group is exposed to underwriting risks in its businesses, including mortality risk, longevity risk, morbidity risk, policyholder-behaviour risk, and expense risk due to the nature of its subsidiaries.
 These risks are identified and assessed as part of the product development process, in which appropriate underwriting conditions are defined for all underwriting risks associated with the insurance policies over their whole life cycle on an entity level.
-The exposures to underwriting risks have been stable over the course of the reporting period.
+The exposures to underwriting risks have decreased during the period, primarily due to the implementation of mass lapse reinsurance for MetLife Europe.